-Like other officials interviewed, FTC staff support convergence of regulatory policy in areas such as antitrust-and competition, but believe that total harmonization should not be the goal, since the U.S. and EU have reached different policy judgments in areas such as antitrust and privacy.
-FTC staff believes there is room to reduce the transaction costs for business by developing common protocols for data submissions in pre-merger filings, which would allow companies to develop one submission, but still allow national authorities to evaluate the data and make their own policy decisionsencouraging implementation of the non-binding recommendations of the International Competition Network, which provide for streamlined merger filing obligations.
-They also pursue convergence of substantive merger review standards, recognizing that it is ultimately up to each national enforcer to determine how to interpret and implement its national law.79
+Like other officials interviewed, FTC staff support convergence of regulatory policy in areas such as antitrust, but believe that total harmonization should not be the goal, since the U.S. and EU have reached different policy judgments in areas such as antitrust and privacy.
+FTC staff believes there is room to reduce the transaction costs for business by encouraging implementation of the non-binding recommendations of the International Competition Network, which provide for streamlined merger filing obligations.
+They also pursue convergence of substantive merger review standards, recognizing that it is ultimately up to each national enforcer to determine how to interpret and implement its national law.76

 The FTC provides training and technical assistance to other countries in developing their regulatory policies.
-For example, the FTC helped Eastern European countries write their competition and antitrust-laws and establish their competition agencies, and, more recently, has been training officials in China and India in connection with the design and implementation of competition laws and policies.
+For example, the FTC helped Eastern European countries write their competition laws and establish their competition agencies, and, more recently, has been training officials in China and India in connection with the design and implementation of competition laws and policies.
 FTC staff sees the EU also actively working to export European-style regulations to new economies as they develop, in areas such as privacy protection.
-Because the EU regulatory system tends to adopt formal, rigid rules - as opposed to the flexible guidelines approach of the U.S. in this area easier for developing countries to adopt, since these countries tend to have limited institutional capacity and a civil law tradition.
+Because the EU regulatory system tends to adopt formal, rigid rules - as opposed to the flexible guidelines approach of the U.S. in this area77 - they are easier for developing countries to adopt, since these countries tend to have limited institutional capacity and a civil law tradition.